-Cash Incentive Bonuses
+Annual Incentive Bonuses

-Cash incentive bonuses are performance-based awards that are intended to drive the achievement of key business results while rewarding NEOs based upon their contributions to Akamai's success.
-Each year, the Compensation Committee sets a target cash incentive bonus award opportunity for each NEO, or Target Bonus Opportunity, expressed as a percentage of base salary, based upon each individual's role and responsibilities, internal pay equity considerations and peer group data.
-The Compensation Committee believes that the Target Bonus Opportunity should make up a more significant portion of an NEO's total target cash compensation as the executive's level of responsibility increases.
+Annual incentive bonuses are performance-based awards that are intended to drive the achievement of key business results while rewarding NEOs based upon their contributions to Akamai's success.
+Each year, the Compensation Committee sets a target annual incentive bonus award opportunity for each NEO, or Target Annual Bonus Opportunity, expressed as a percentage of base salary, based upon each executive's role and responsibilities, internal equity considerations and peer group data.
+The Compensation Committee believes that the Target Annual Bonus Opportunity should make up a more significant portion of an NEO's total target cash compensation as the executive's level of responsibility increases.

-Each NEO has the opportunity to earn between 0% and 200% of his or her Target Bonus Opportunity based on performance.
-The Compensation Committee believes these goals and objectives encourage a balanced focus on revenue growth and profitability.
-In 2016, we moved exclusively to corporate financial metrics to determine eligibility for NEO cash incentive bonuses, eliminating the more subjective management-by-objectives component that comprised 20% of the weighting of prior programs.
-On average, our NEOs' Target Bonus Opportunity was slightly below market median.
+Each NEO has the opportunity to earn between 0% and 200% of his or her Target Annual Bonus Opportunity based on performance against objective financial targets.
+The Compensation Committee believes that these goals and objectives encourage a balanced focus on revenue growth and profitability.
+Data from our benchmarking peer group indicated that, on average, our NEOs' Target Annual Bonus Opportunity was slightly below market median.

-The table below reflects the structure of the cash incentive program as well as 2016 performance against target.
-The overall payout percentage against the Target Bonus Opportunity was 84.2% of target bonus, reflecting achieved performance slightly below the established target financial performance goals.
+The table below reflects the structure of the annual incentive program as well as 2018 performance against target.
+The overall payout percentage against the Target Annual Bonus Opportunity was 155.2% due to positive revenue growth and significant overachievement in profitability.

-2016 C ash Incentive Bonus Pla an Targe ets and Results Metric % Weighting Why We Use This Metric 2016 Target 2016 Actual Achievement % Against Target Payout % Against Target Revenue (adjusted for foreign currency) 50% Revenue is a fundamental measure of our success at selling our solutions, innovating and competing in the marketplace. \$2.38 billion \$2.32 billion 97.4% 74.4% Non-GAAP Operating Income 50% Non-GAAP operating income is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are noncash as well as the impact of income taxes; we use it as a component of the bonus targets to align our executives' interests with those of our investors. \$649.9 million \$646.1 million 99.4% 94.1% Overall Payou ut as a % Aga ninst Target 84.2%
+2018 Annual Incentive Bonus Plan Targets and Results Metric % Weighting Why We Use This Metric 2018 Target 2018 Actual Achievement % Against Target Payout % Against Target Revenue (adjusted for foreign currency) 50% Revenue is a fundamental measure of our success at selling our solutions, innovating and competing in the marketplace. \$2,678.9 million \$2,719.8 million 101.5% 115.3% Non-GAAP Operating Income 50% Non-GAAP operating income is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a component of the bonus targets to align our executives' interests with those of our investors. \$655.1 million \$717.5 million 109.5% 195.2% Overall Payout as a % Aç gainst Target 1 1 1 155.2%

-\ Refer to "Financial Metrics Definitions" below for an explanation of the calculation of this measure.
+^{} Refer to "Financial Metrics Definitions" below for an explanation of the calculation of this measure.

-The table below shows each NEO's payout against the Target Bonus Opportunity:
+The table below shows each NEO's payout against the Target Annual Bonus Opportunity for 2018, with payout based on actual salary earnings during the year:

-Name Target Bonus Opportunity 2016 Actual Payout (84.2% Achievement)
+Name Target Annual Bonus Opportunity 8 Actual Payout (155.2%)

-Dr. Leighton \$ 1 \$ 1
+Dr. Leighton \$ 1,000,000 \$ 1,552,185

-Mr. Benson \$397,212 \$334,642
+Mr. Benson \$ 416,500 \$ 646,485

-Dr. Blumofe \$334,904 \$282,149
+Dr. Blumofe \$ 386,000 \$ 599,143

-Mr. McConnell \$550,385 \$463,687
+Mr. Karon \$ 340,000 \$ 527,743

-Mr. Wheaton \$327,115 \$275,587
+Mr. McConnell \$ 557,500 \$ 865,343